ruuda/squiller/docs/building.md

 # Building

-Querybinder is written in Rust and builds with Cargo:
+Squiller is written in Rust and builds with Cargo:

     cargo build --release
-    target/release/querybinder
+    target/release/squiller

 ## Nix